Food fundraising ideas

 Coffee morning

-Host a coffee morning and invite your community members to join you for tea or coffee, cake, and a cozy chat with friendly faces.
-Ask a local coffee shop to sponsor your event or donate a percentage of their profits from the morning to your cause.
+Host a coffee morning and invite your community members to join you for tea or coffee, cake, and a warm conversation.
+Ask a local coffee shop to sponsor the event or donate a percentage of the morning’s profits to your cause.

 Mother’s Day brunch